However, to begin the process, we first have to be taught something about the Bible and the plan of God it contains.

-If you like your present Church situation, then please back out now, or at least after reading to the end of this introduction, and then give yourself a few days to think on what it would mean to turn your back on all your friends and your current church peers.
+If you like your present Church situation, and don't want to go looking for the truth, then please back out now, or at least after reading to the end of this introduction, and then give yourself a few days to think on what it would mean to turn your back on all your friends and your current church peers.
 It could end up being something that drastic if you truly put God first.
 One possible exception would be for people who have had contact with WCG.
-As well as the Introduction, you might like to read the Open Letter of 2015, and/or the historical document (in which I give my understanding of what went wrong after Mrs Loma Armstrong died) and "The Great Deception" (in which I show how Mr Herbert W. Armstrong and Ellen G. White both used errors in the KJV).
+As well as the Introduction, you might like to read the article "Hindsight" and "The Great Deception" (in which I show how Mr Herbert W. Armstrong and Ellen G. White both used errors in the KJV).

 On the positive side, if you read the Bible and put the words of God first, then you will want to keep His Holy Days, and this gives you the details of His plan - His "logos" - or Grand Design.
 You will learn your purpose for living, why God will punish this evil world, and how to overcome our human nature, the world, and Satan.